 - Prepare letter showing proof of offer of employment:

 - F-1 students

 - F-1 students must provide proof of an offer of employment with a completed F-1 Job Offer signed by your on-campus supervisor and the ISSC in order to apply for a Social Security Number.

 - If your first employment experience is with Curricular Practical Training (CPT) or Optional Practical Training (OPT), you will need a completed F-1 Job Offer signed by your off-campus supervisor and the ISSC before you apply for a Social Security Number.

 - J-1 students require a letter authorizing their employment in addition to the Social Security letter.
 Please see On-Campus Employment for details.

 - J-1 students must provide proof of an offer of employment in order to apply for a Social Security Number:

 - Obtain a Hiring Form from the department where you have been offered work.

-- Prepare the J-1 Student Employment letter and bring to the ISSC for signature along with the Hiring Form.
+- Prepare the J-1 Student Soc.
+Security Letter and bring to the ISSC for signature along with the Hiring Form.

 - Complete a Social Security Application (you can get it from the Social Security Office or download - see link to the right).
 Be sure to have a valid local address on your application; otherwise the card with your new Social Security Number will be returned to the SS Office